Nutanix-APJ/NHTD1/AD/AD.rst

   acli image.create AutoAD container=Images image_type=kDiskImage source_url=http://10.42.194.11/workshop_staging/AutoAD.qcow2

-Now we are going to create an AD VM from image AutoDC.
+Now we are going to create an AD VM from image AutoAD.
 AD is a pre-requirement of File Service.
-This AD service is different from the AD service created from a Windows Server.
-We use it just to simplify the lab and you can take a brief view of file service deployment.

 In **Prism > VM**, click **+ Create VM**